Arisamin/MyVaronis_BigResultHandler/docs/ARCHITECTURE.md

   - **Total Count**: Total number of messages in the series
   - **Ordinal ID**: Sequential position of the message within its series
 - Determines series completion when all ordinal IDs (1 to Total Count) are received
-- Uploads every payload message data to Azure Storage as a blob
+- **Uploads each payload message immediately to Azure Storage as a separate blob** (as messages arrive, one-by-one)
-- Receives blob URI from Azure Storage
+- Receives blob URI from Azure Storage for each uploaded message
-- Writes transaction metadata (including blob URI) to KV Store
+- Writes to KV Store for each message:
+  - **Namespace**: `TransactionID`
+  - **Key**: `<SeriesType, Ordinal>`
+  - **Value**: `BlobURI`
+- Azure Storage is agnostic to series types and ordinals - it only stores raw data blobs

 ### 4. **Result Assembler**
-- Retrieves transaction metadata from KV Store
+- Retrieves all blob URIs for a transaction from KV Store by querying the Transaction ID namespace
-- Constructs final result object
+- Accesses KV Store namespace `TransactionID` and retrieves all key-value pairs:
+  - Each entry has key `<SeriesType, Ordinal>` and value `BlobURI`
+- Collects all tuples: `[(SeriesType, Ordinal, BlobURI), ...]`
+- Organizes the blob URI references by series type
+- Prepares structured metadata for the Result Notifier
+- Does not assemble actual data - only organizes the references to where data is stored

 ### 5. **Result Notifier**
+- Receives organized blob URIs from Result Assembler
-- Publishes complete result notification to Notification Queue
+- Publishes notification to Notification Queue containing:
+  - Transaction ID
+  - All blob URIs organized by series type and ordinal
+- Client receives notification and can:
+  - Access all pieces of every series type
+  - Sort them by ordinal within each series
+  - Retrieve actual data from Azure Storage using the blob URIs
+  - Restore the complete result by assembling data from all blobs

 ### 6. **KV Store (Key-Value Store)**
-- External storage system
+- External storage system with namespace support
-- Stores transaction metadata indexed by Transaction ID
+- Organized by Transaction ID namespaces
-- Contains blob URI references to Azure Storage
+- Data structure:
+  - **Namespace**: `TransactionID`
+  - **Key**: `<SeriesType, Ordinal>`
+  - **Value**: `BlobURI`
+- Each payload message creates one entry within the Transaction ID namespace
+- Result Assembler queries a Transaction ID namespace to retrieve all key-value pairs
-- Provides metadata for result assembly
+- Provides metadata for organizing blob URI references

 ### 7. **Azure Storage**
 - External blob storage
-- Stores complete assembled result data
+- Stores raw payload data from each message as separate blobs
-- Returns blob URI after successful upload
+- **Completely agnostic to series types, ordinals, and transaction structure**
+- Simply stores data and returns blob URIs
+- All semantic meaning (which blob belongs to which series/ordinal) is maintained in KV Store
-- Enables handling of unlimited result sizes
+- Enables handling of unlimited result sizes through separate blob storage per message

 ## State Machine

 The BigResultHandler operates as a state machine with two states:

+### **State Machine Implementation**

+The state machine is implemented using the **State Pattern** with the following design:

+- **State Handler Objects**: Each state is implemented as a separate handler object designed to handle state-specific logic
+  - `AwaitingResultsStateHandler`: Handles State 1 operations
+  - `SendingCompletionStateHandler`: Handles State 2 operations

+- **Context Object**: A context object is maintained throughout state transitions and is accessible from every state handler
+  - Contains the **Transaction ID** for identifying the transaction being processed
+  - Passed to each state handler when transitioning between states
+  - Provides continuity and state information across the state machine lifecycle

+- **Shared Resources**: Multiple state machine instances can exist in the process simultaneously to handle concurrent transactions
+  - **KV Store**: Shared among all state machine instances
+  - **Azure Storage**: Shared among all state machine instances
+  - Each state machine instance operates on its own transaction data using the unique Transaction ID from the context object

+- **Data Isolation**: State handlers interact with their relevant data in KV Store and Azure Storage by:
+  - Using the **Transaction ID** from the context object as the key
+  - Each transaction's data is isolated by its unique Transaction ID
+  - Multiple state machines can safely coexist without interference

 ### **State 1: Awaiting Results**
 - Component is waiting for all expected messages for a transaction